nicolasdanelon/UnofficialDocs/source/search_and_replace/search_and_replace_files.rst

 * Adding/excluding files based on a pattern
 * Adding  symbolic locations (``<open folders>``, ``<open files>``)

-You can combine these filters separing them with commas, for example:
+You can combine these filters separating them with commas, for example:

 	/C/Users/Joe/Top Secret,-*.html,<open files>

-Press the **...** button in the search panel to display a menu containing these options.
+Press the **'...'** button in the search panel to display a menu containing these options.

 .. xxx what kind of patterns are those?